daveads/awesome-articles/README.md

 - [The Coming Software Apocalypse](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/)

 ### programmers
-- [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) : article for knowing what our level as a programmer is.
+- [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix/) : knowing what your level as a programmer is.
 - [What Every Developer Should Know about Unicode](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-positively-must-know-about-unicode-and-character-sets-no-excuses/)
 - [What Every Programmer Should know about Time](https://unix4lyfe.org/time/?v=1)
 - [WHAT EVERY PROGRAMMER SHOULD KNOW ABOUT MEMORY](https://akkadia.org/drepper/cpumemory.pdf)